Gå till innehåll

 Hazard

 Bioaccumulation: Log Pow = 3.7.
-"Since Log Pow < 4, it indicates that NETA has low potential for bioaccumulation."
+"Since Log Pow < 4 and since the BCF most likely is below 500, NETA is assessed to have a low potential for bioaccumulation according to ref.
+1."

-Toxicity: There are data for 2 trophic levels, most sensitive green alga 600 microg/L.
+Toxicity: There are data for 3 trophic levels, most sensitive fish 0.0041 microg NET/L (egg production).

 Risk